-Recommended Course Sequence.
-A recommended course sequence for full-time on-ground students appears below.
+Representational Matter State Land Course Sequence for full-time on-ground students appears below.
 Academic advisors will help students adjust the sequence if, for example, they have transferred credits from other universities.

 Recommended Course Sequence for B.S. in Communication